bohwaz/KeePassMobile/README.md

 This program was authored by Christoph, and development ceased in december 2011.
 License: GNU GPL.

+The original website is archived here for historic purposes: https://bohwaz.github.io/KeePassMobile/website/

 The following text is from the now-defunct KeepassMobile.com website:

 ## What is KeePassMobile?